chienju-chen/final_project_2020Sp/README.md

 ### Target Country:

-10 target countries are picked from 5 continents around the world, including both countries with severe and less severe pandemic for studying the two hypotheses:
+Ten target countries are picked from 5 continents around the world, including both countries with severe and less severe pandemic for studying the two hypotheses:
 * United States
 * Peru
 * Taiwan